gyaur/CliView/api/README.md

   * where url is either a youtube video or address of tcp server hosting a local file stream
 * Responses:
   * 200 - OK
-    * The video should start streaming interrupting any current content if neccessary
+    * Interrupts any current content and starts playing the video.
+Does not start playback if nothing is playing.
   * 400 - Bad Request
     * bad link or incorrect json
   * 500 - Internal server error